-For in-person students I'm happy to switch any single lesson (or the remainder of a package) to online if you'd like; I just ask that you please give me a minimum of 24 hours' notice so that I can properly prepare.
+For in-person students I'm happy to switch any single lesson to online if you'd like; I just ask that you please give me a minimum of 24 hours' notice so that I can properly prepare.
 If you decide that you want to switch all remaining lessons in your package to online, please let me know as soon as you can and we'll make the necessary arrangements.
-In most cases where we are converting the remainder of a package (and there are at least 6 lessons remaining in the package), to cover the difference in costs I'll issue a credit equal to $7.50 per lesson that we switch from in-person to online; the credit can be used on your next online lessons package, and will expire 3 weeks after the end of the converted package.
-No credit or refund will be issued for single lesson conversions, or for package conversions where less than 6 lessons remained in a package when it was converted.
+In most cases where we are converting the remainder of a package (and where there are at least 6 lessons remaining in the package), to cover the difference in cost I'll issue a credit equal to $7.50 per converted lesson; the credit can be used on your next online lessons package, and will expire 3 weeks after the end of the converted package.
+No credit or refund will be issued for single lesson conversions, or for package conversions where less than 6 lessons remained in the package when it was converted.

-For online students that want to switch to in-person lessons, if you currently have a package of 45-minute online lessons then we can switch to 45-minute in-person lessons for an "upgrade charge" equal to $10 for every lesson remaining in your package.
-If you currently have a package of 60-minute lessons, the "upgrade charge" would be equal to $5 for every lesson remaining in your package to switch to 45-minute in-person lessons (sorry, I don't currently offer 60-minute in-person lessons).
+For online students that want to switch to in-person lessons, if you currently have a package of 45-minute online lessons then we can switch to 45-minute in-person lessons for an "upgrade charge" equal to $10 per converted lesson.
+If you currently have a package of 60-minute lessons, the "upgrade charge" would be equal to $5 per converted lesson to switch to 45-minute in-person lessons (sorry, I don't currently offer 60-minute in-person lessons).